tw-in-js/twind/documentation/migration.md

 - config

   - presets are executed in order they are defined
-  - presets can currently not contain other presets — a work-around may by to use `defineConfig()` within the preset (not tested)
+  - presets can currently not contain other presets — a work-around may by to use `defineConfig()` within the preset
-  - `defineConfig() helper for typing
+  - `defineConfig()` helper for typing
   - preset merging:

     - `preflight` — last one wins